hazelcast/hazelcast-jet-reference-manual/docs/050_Advanced_Tutorial_-_Inverted_TF-IDF_Index/00_Building_Inverted_Index_with_Java_Streams.md

 providing any value.
 The cure is to prepare a file, `stopwords.txt`, which is read in advance into a `Set<String>` and used to filter out the words in the tokenization phase.
 The same set is used to cross out words from the user's search phrase, as if they weren't entered.
+We'll add this feature to our DAG based model in the following section.